 Tickets are valid for 12 months from the purchase date.

 Can I exchange a ticket/return it for a refund?

 It is not possible to exchange tickets or return them for a refund.
-However, tickets are valid for up to a year after the date of issue.

 Can I purchase admission tickets at the ticket office for a different day?

 Yes, you can purchase tickets at the ticket office for use on any other day.
 The tickets can be used up to the expiry date.

 When purchasing tickets online, can I use these tickets any day?